 Business Plan Prompt

-Draft a lean, practical business plan — problem, solution, market, model, and numbers — that clarifies your thinking instead of producing a 40-page document nobody reads.
+Draft a lean, practical business plan — problem, solution, market, model, and numbers — that clarifies your thinking instead of producing a 40-page document.

 What it does